It’s never too early or too late to be thinking about your bones! Find out what happens to your bones as you age and how to keep them strong.

 Some people have trouble getting enough vitamin D. Health Canada recommends that all adults over the age of 50 take a supplement with 400 IU of vitamin D each day.
 Speak to a dietitian or health care provider if you do not drink milk or fortified plant-based beverages.
 They can help you decide if you need a vitamin D supplement in addition to eating other vitamin D-rich foods, like this breakfast burrito.
 Perfect for an on-the-go breakfast.

 3. Get enough nutrients to keep your bones strong

 Potassium, vitamin K and magnesium help your body absorb and use calcium.
-Get these important nutrients by eating a variety of healthy foods like vegetables and fruit, legumes (beans, peas, lentils), nuts, seeds, whole grains and fish.
+Get these important nutrients by eating a variety of healthy foods like vegetables and fruit, legumes (beans, peas, lentils), nuts, seeds, whole grains, and fish.
 Protein helps to build muscle, which helps keep bones strong.
-Choose protein-rich foods such as meat, poultry, fish, shellfish, legumes (beans, peas, lentils), nuts and seeds.
+Choose protein-rich foods such as meat, poultry, fish, shellfish, legumes (beans, peas, lentils), eggs, tofu, nuts, and seeds.